-We’re all pretty familiar with the concept of Post-Traumatic Stress Disorder, but two world wars were fought before the impact on the mental and emotional health of those who were involved even started to come to light.
+We’re now pretty familiar with the concept of Post-Traumatic Stress Disorder, but two world wars were fought before the impact on the mental and emotional health of those who were involved even started to come to light.
 Psychiatry has developed and grown from the time of World War I, when shell shock (as PTSD was then known) was largely treated with Electro-Convulsive Therapy.
-PTSD is a more readily identified result of those involved in armed combat.
-It is also acknowledged as a diagnosis for those who have experienced trauma in the domestic arena.
+Although PTSD is a more readily identified result of those involved in armed combat, it is now being diagnosed for those who have experienced trauma in other - more everyday - arenas.

 And what do we do about it?
 Mostly, we take a pill to remove the physical symptom.
 We’ve become a bit of a quick fix society in the west.
 Whatever the problem, here’s a prescription, take a pill.

 If you examine the world of alternative treatments or remedies, the route is generally different.
 When I have back trouble – I don’t take painkillers, I take Arnica – an age-old herbal remedy for bruising and muscular strain.
 I apply ice-packs hourly to reduce inflammation, instead of swallowing Ibuprofen.
 I also keep mobile, not increasing the minutes I allow myself to lie down until I can get up and walk without hobbling.

 This recovery process is the advice of my holistically-minded chiropractor.
 Whilst it means I do a lot of pacing and it always involves one disturbed night, I invariably bounce back quicker than if I take myself off to bed, load up the drugs and get someone to wait on me.
 Of course there’s also the risks associated with high and regular usage of pain killing medication – Paracetamol and Codeine having the risk of addiction, with Ibuprofen not only affecting the stomach lining, but being contra-indicated for those with high blood pressure.
 But it’s that quick return to mobility that makes me follow the advice every time.